Cooperative Flexibility Exchange: Fair and Comfort-Aware Decentralized Resource Allocation: Abstract

 \section{Abstract}

-The growing electricity demand and increased use of smart appliances are placing new pressures on power grids, making efficient energy management more important than ever.
-The existing energy management systems often prioritize system efficiency (balanced energy demand and supply) at the expense of user comfort.
+The growing electricity demand and use of smart appliances are placing pressures on power grids, making efficient energy management more important than ever.
+The existing energy management systems often prioritize system efficiency (balanced energy demand and supply) at the expense of consumer comfort.
 This paper addresses this gap by proposing a novel decentralized multi-agent coordination-based demand-side management system.
-The proposed system enables individual agents to coordinate for demand-side energy optimization while improving the user comfort and maintaining the system efficiency.
-A key innovation of this work is the introduction of a slot exchange mechanism, where agents first receive optimized appliance-level energy consumption schedules and then coordinate with each other to adjust these schedules through slot exchanges.
-This approach improves user comfort even when agents show non-altruistic behaviour, and it scales well with large populations.
-The system also promotes fairness by balancing satisfaction levels across users.
-For performance evaluation, a real-world dataset is used, and the results demonstrate that the proposed slot exchange mechanism increases user comfort and fairness without raising system inefficiency cost, making it a practical and scalable solution for future smart grids.
+The proposed system enables individual agents to coordinate for demand-side energy optimization while improving the consumer comfort and maintaining the system efficiency.
+A key innovation of this work is the introduction of a slot exchange mechanism, where agents first receive optimized appliance-level energy consumption schedules and then coordinate with each other to adjust these schedules through slot exchanges to improve their comfort even when agents show non-altruistic behaviour.
+It also scales well with large populations and promotes fairness by balancing satisfaction levels across consumers.
+For performance evaluation, a real-world dataset is used, and the results demonstrate that the proposed slot exchange mechanism increases consumer comfort and fairness without raising system inefficiency cost, making it a practical and scalable solution for future smart grids.